To Catch a Predator: Bethpage, New York

 The first installment drew 18 men throughout two and a half days to a sting house in Bethpage, New York.
-One of the men arrested in the series' 2004 investigation, Ryan Hogan, was a New York City firefighter, assigned to Engine Company 237 in Brooklyn, who used a firehouse computer while on duty in order to lure a Perverted-Justice agent posing as a teenage girl to have sex with him.
+One of the men arrested in the series' 2004 investigation, Ryan Hogan, was a New York City firefighter, assigned to Engine Company 237 in Brooklyn.
+Hogan used a firehouse computer while on duty in an attempt to lure a Perverted-Justice agent who was posing as a teenage girl to have sex with him.
 On June 8, 2006, Hogan pleaded guilty to putting obscene photos of himself on the Internet, as part of a plea agreement.
 He was sentenced to five years of probation, continued psychological treatment, and submission to random polygraph tests.

 Herndon, Virginia

 An hour-long special that premiered in November 2005 depicted an operation in Herndon, Virginia, in the suburbs of Washington, D.C., and saw 19 men arrive over three days.
 Among the men caught were a rabbi, Rabbi David Kaye, an emergency room doctor, Dr. Jeffrey Beck, and an elementary school teacher, Steven Bennof, who lost their jobs after taping.
-One of the more memorable predators caught included a man by the name of John Kennelly, who arrived at the sting house naked and was caught by Dateline the very next day at a McDonalds in Arlington, Virginia trying to meet another decoy.
+One of the more memorable predators caught included a man by the name of John Kennelly, who arrived at the sting house naked and was caught by Dateline the very next day at a McDonald's in Arlington, Virginia trying to meet another decoy.

 Mira Loma, California

-Fifty-one men were caught in Mira Loma, California, over the course of three days.
+Fifty-one men were caught in Mira Loma, California, over the course of three days, a record number for the entire series.